anirudhk686/arnaghosh/README.md

 * 36 subjects - 18 dreamers and 18 non-dreamers
 * Sleep trials of 30 sec interval sampled at 1000 Hz
 * 19 EEG electrodes
-* Sleep trials segregated based on sleep stage (S1,S2,REM and SWS) as annotated by an expert
+* Sleep trials segregated based on sleep stage (S1, S2, REM and SWS) as annotated by an expert

 ## Tools/Language used
 * MATLAB